joelouthan/theologic.us/content/posts/prayers/2020-09-10-am_prayers.md

 Lord,

-There is war outside no man is ever safe from.
 There is an full assault on your sons and daughters.
 Satan and his demons and the world is waging against us and it is all out.

 God, you shall protect us because you are our shield.